ddev/ddev/docs/users/providers/pantheon.md

     a.
 Navigate in your terminal to your checkout of the site codebase.

     b.
-Run `ddev config pantheon`
+Run `ddev config pantheon`.
+When asked for the project name you must use the exact name of the Pantheon project.

     c.
-Follow the configuration prompts, selecting the Pantheon environment you want to sync from.
+Configuration prompts will allow you to choose a Pantheon environment, suggesting "dev" as the default.

 6. Run `ddev pull`.
 The ddev environment will spin up, download the latest backup from Pantheon, and import the database and files into the ddev environment.
 You should now be able to access the site locally.

 ## Requirements

-In order to use ddev with Pantheon.io, you need to meet the following requirements:
+In order to use ddev with Pantheon.io, you need the following:

-- ddev is installed on your system.
-See [Installation instructions](../../index.md#installation) if you haven't installed yet.

 - A [Pantheon.io](https://pantheon.io/) account.
-You can create a dev version for free.
+You can create a basic free account if you don't have one.

-- Authentication with Pantheon.
+- A Pantheon authentication token.
 See instructions below.

 ## Authentication